firmata/firmata-builder/README.md

     $ npm install
     ```

-4. Run the following command:
+4. Navigate to the `examples` directory and run the following command:

     ```bash
     $ node demo.js
     ```

-    An *output* directory will be generated.
+    An file named *ConfiguredFirmata.ino* will be generated in the same directory.

-5. Copy the contents of the *output* directory to your Arduino sketch folder, open the *ConfiguredFirmata.ino* file in the Arduino IDE, compile and upload.
+5. Move ConfiguredFirmata.ino to your Arduino sketch folder, open ConfiguredFirmata.ino in the Arduino IDE and accept the prompt to move ConfiguredFirmata.ino into a ConfiguredFirmata sketch folder.

+6. Compile and upload ConfiguredFirmata for your particular Arduino board.

 Goals
 ===